jiz108/COGS-118B-Final-Project/README.md

 Python

 Summary:
 	We are going to train some predictors to give us the price of a specific house.
-The models we want to use is: KNN, linear regression, and random forest.
-The data from kaggle is a csv file which contain about 80 features, such as overall quality, overall condition, location, air condition, garden area, and house area.
-We are going to analysis the data by data distribution, feature correlation.
-Then we will preposse the data via different method, train the model, and then calculate the training result.
+The models we want to use is KNN, linear regression, and random forest.
+The data from Kaggle is a csv file which contains about 80 features, such as overall quality, overall condition, location, air condition, garden area, and house area.
+We are going to analyze the data by data distribution, feature correlation.
+Then we will preprocess the data via different method, train the model, and then calculate the training result.